Updated Sept. 30, 2019

 Then there’s Beta Readers.
 They’re hobby editors who volunteer their time to read manuscripts before they ever reach an editor’s hands.

 Finally, there are Alpha Readers who come very early in the process often in the form of critique groups, writing workshops, or while practicing becoming a better writer using the Critique Feedback Loop.

 Editors are professional readers, critiquer’s and proofreader’s.
 They are paid to offer their expert advice to an author in order to make the authors work more marketable (also better).

-There are many kinds of editors including: acquisition editors, copy editors, line editors, content editors, and more.
-Rather than rewriting what’s already been written hundreds of times online, I’ve founds another source to do that work for me.
+There are many types of editing including: acquisition editing, copy editing, line editorinf, content editoring, and more.
 Below is a quote from a blog post from The Helpful Writer.
 They do a great job of calling out the differences without diving too deep.
 You can read their complete, original post here.

 Most of you already know, or at least heard of, the AE.
 Generally, they are the ones picking up the books for a publisher, and the go-to for the author while prepping a book for publication.

 Used by big publishing houses, and often ghost writers.
 You can find a few freelancing DEs.
 They are best with non-fiction writing, but can be hired by fiction writers.
 Their primary function is to ensure a book moves in a forward motion, watching plot and characterization.
 Think writing coach.